Jehovah-jireh

-In the Book of Genesis, Jehovah-jireh or Yahweh Yireh was the location of the binding of Isaac, where Yahweh told Abraham to offer his son Isaac as a burnt offering.
+In the Book of Genesis, Jehovah-jireh was the location in the region of Moriah of the binding of Isaac, where Jehovah told Abraham to offer his son Isaac as a burnt offering.
 Abraham named the place after God provided a ram to sacrifice in place of Isaac.
+This name, hence, carries the meaning, "The Lord will provide".

 Translations

 In the Masoretic Text, the name is יְהוָה יִרְאֶה (yhwh yirʾeh).
 The first word of the phrase is the Tetragrammaton (יהוה), YHWH, the most common name of God in the Hebrew Bible, which is usually given the pronunciation Yahweh in scholarly works.
-Jehovah is a Christian anglicized vocalization of this name using the vowels of Adonai.
+Jehovah is a Christian anglicized vocalization of this name using the vowels of the Tetragrammaton according to the Masoretic text.
 Following a Jewish tradition of not pronouncing God's proper name, YHWH is generally translated in English bibles as "the " or "GOD" in capital letters, just as in Jewish worship it is traditionally not pronounced but the word Adonai or Elohim ("God") is used instead.